-Sheringham Primary School is fully committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
+Sheringham Primary School is fully committed to safeguarding and promoting the welfare of children and expect all staff and volunteers to share this commitment.

-We have safer recruitment procedures in place, to help ensure that all staff working at school share this commitment.
+We have safer recruitment procedures in place and comprehensive training, to help ensure that all staff working at school share this commitment.

 Safeguard Software - Link for staff to log concerns